5 Effective Essential Oils for Cramps

 But in the spirit of relaxation, breathing in the relaxing aromas of lavender or chamomile to relieve our daily stressors is well worth it.

-Close Up Of Essential Oil Diffuser
+Close Up of Essential Oil Diffuser

 Diffusing is the most direct way to use your oils in relieving that darn Charlie horse or cramps, but I would still say the topical application is better.